PineappleDevelopmentGroup/PineappleDocs/pineapple-lib/json.md

 final Gson gson = jsonHelper.getGson();
 ```

-You can find the docs for JsonHelper on the Pineapple javadocs.
+You can find the docs for JsonHelper on the Pineapple java docs.